bingeli1212/nitrile-preview/doc/DOC-diagram.md

     <line x1='0' y1='1' x2='2' y2='3' stroke='rgb(200,100,25)'/>

-However, MetaPost does not allow for expressing a color using three integers as RGB values of a color.
-It insists that a name is to be used for \mpcolor macro.
-However, it does not have provision such that you can *create* a new color name with a customized RGB values in it, such as
+MetaPost allow for expressing a color using three integers as RGB values of a color such as '(0.94,0.2,0.1)' where each RGB value is to be expressed as a floating point number between 0-1.
+In addition, it does not have provision such that you can create a new color name with a customized RGB values in it, such as

     \definecolor{ultramarine}{RGB}{0,32,96}
     \definecolor{wrongultramarine}{rgb}{0.07, 0.04, 0.56}

 The \definecolor is a macro provided by xcolor package.
 This means if a color is specified as "rgb(200,100,25)" then a \definecolor command must first be called to create a "unique" color name, such as "mycolor003" which is to be placed outside of the "mplibcode" environment, in order for this particular color to be referenced inside "mplibcode" environment.
 Therefore, currently MetaPost translation does not support specifying color using RGB directly.

 Note that MetaPost does allow for a color mixing using existing color names such as

     draw (1,2)--(2,3) withpen pencircle withcolor \mpcolor(red!80!white!20!)

 Note that for units such as line width, dot size, etc, is maintained internally by Diagram as the SVG user unit.
 One user unit is exactly 1/96 of an inch.
 Following is the conversion of SVG units.

     1in = 96px
     1in = 72pt
     1in = 2.54cm

 It seems that MetaPost allows for a line length or dot size to be expressed without a specific unit attached to it.
 For example, you can ask to draw a dot by MetaPost with the following command.
 The "withpen pencircle scaled 5" is part of a configuration to the "dot" command that is to tell it to use a pen size of 5.
 Note that the size of 5 is interpreted as the size of the pen, therefore, the diameter of the dot as the pen is a circle pen.

     dot (22*u,3*u) withpen pencircle scaled 5 ;